 |Post-Trade Highlights||Averaged 6 pts and 3 assists in 267 games with 4 different teams||Never played in NBA|

 When combined with Trade #2, Cleveland gave up an early 1st round pick to rent a 10 ppg, 6 apg back-up for one year.

 TED STEPIEN RULE: HIS EXPLANATION / EXCUSE

-If you looked closely, you might have noticed that the Dallas Mavericks benefited most from Stepiens’ ineptitude.
-In a previous post, I highlighted Don Nelson for his ability to engineer trades for both Dirk Nowitzki and Steve Nash on the same night.
-In retrospect, the lopsided nature of Nelson’s trades pales in comparison to the trades highlighted in the previous table.
+As the Cavaliers’ trade partner for three of the six trades, the Mavericks benefited most from Stepiens’ ineptitude.
+In a previous post, I lauded Don Nelson for his ability to engineer trades for both Dirk Nowitzki and Steve Nash.
+In retrospect, the lopsided nature of Nelson’s trades pales in comparison to the trades highlighted in the previous tables.

-Based on deals with Cleveland from September 1980 to February 1981, Dallas picked up Sam Perkins, Derek Harper, Detlef Schrempf and Roy Tarpley.
-In return, the Mavs gave up a bunch of marginal players such as Mike Bratz, Richard Washington, Jerome Whitehead, and Geoff Huston.
-Despite being an expansion team in the 1980-81 season, the Mavericks became a playoff team within three years because of its astute deal making and player evaluation.
+From September 1980 to February 1981, Dallas picked up Sam Perkins, Derek Harper, Detlef Schrempf and Roy Tarpley.
+In return, the team gave up a bunch of marginal players such as Mike Bratz, Richard Washington, Jerome Whitehead, and Geoff Huston.
+Due to astute deal making and player evaluation, the Mavericks became a playoff team within three years of joining the league.
 The same could not be said about the Cavaliers.

 TED STEPIEN TRADES – THE EVALUATION